Skip to main content

 • Best quote wins, ties broken by arrival time

-• Fill includes price improvement
+• Fill may include price improvement

 2. Book Cross